oushujun/LTR_retriever/README.md

 ### Introduction ###

-LTR_retriever is a command line program (in Perl) for accurate identification of LTR retrotransposons (LTR-RTs) from outputs of LTRharvest and LTR_FINDER, and generates non-redundant LTR-RT library for genome annotations.
+LTR_retriever is a command line program (in Perl) for accurate identification of LTR retrotransposons (LTR-RTs) from outputs of LTRharvest, LTR_FINDER, MGEScan 3.0.0, LTR_STRUC, and LtrDetector, and generates non-redundant LTR-RT library for genome annotations.

 By default, the program will generate whole-genome LTR-RT annotation and the LTR Assembly Index (LAI) for evaluations of the assembly continuity of the input genome.
 Users can also run LAI separately (see `Usage`).